 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain the four steps in the Evaluation Stage for dealing with an incident of internet bullying.
+-Name the first two steps in the Evaluation Stage for dealing with an incident of internet bullying.

 -Explain what fraction of teens use IM to say things they don’t want to say in face-to-face conversations with their peers.

--Explain what idea about school shooters the analysis of forensic psychologists McGee and Debemardo helped to popularize.
+-Explain what idea about school shooters did the analysis of forensic psychologists McGee and Debemardo help to popularize.

 -Explain what might tempt bullies to new levels of cruelty.

--Explain what percentage of kids between the ages of 10 and 14 have been involved in cyberbullying.
+-Explain the percentage of kids between the ages of 10 and 14 have been involved in cyberbullying.

--Explain how the styles of boys and girls cyberbullying differ.
+-Explain how do the styles of boys and girls cyberbullying differ.

--Explain what troubling questions the Taft High School case raises.
+-Explain what troubling questions does the Taft High School case raise.

--Explain what students targeted by cyberbullies are more likely to do.
+-Explain students targeted by cyberbullies more likely to do.